Greater accuracy: ash shaft, 3/4 jointed and 10 mm glued tip.

 Easy to transport, effective in play, and even reinforced at the heel: what are the features of your cue?

 Your pool cue unscrews into 2 parts halfway down the shaft to make it easier to transport.
 The steel junction provides high-quality tightening and masks the impression that you are playing with a 2-part cue.
-And with its standard screw thread, you can assemble and disassemble your cue in just a few turns.
-The heel of the butt (the part that you place on the ground!) is made of rubber: no chance of damaging the cue or the floor when waiting to take your next shot!
+And with its quick screw thread, you can assemble and disassemble your cue in just a few turns.

 A little tip from our billiards team:

 Pool is a matter of accuracy... and therefore of position.
 Take your time to find a position where you are both stable and relaxed.
 And a snooker table is large!
 Feel free to lean over and play with your chin almost glued to the cue.

 Did you know?
 You need to maintain the tip of your pool cue.